auraoupa/scripts-occigen-for-Arne/README.md

 means that the job finished before the tasks were completed, meaning that you have to increase the walltime in the job it is the line : `#SBATCH --time=00:30:00`

+Once the monthly means are computed, you can compute the yearly mean :
+  - the generic script is :
+  - the job that calls it to compute the yearly mean for a given simulation :
+  - the cleaning script :

+Some other quantities may be computed :
+  - eddy, mean and total kinetic energy with cdfeke cdftools (https://github.com/meom-group/CDFTOOLS/blob/master/src/cdfeke.f90)
+    - it requires that monthly/annual means have been computed (and also quadratic means)
+    - the generic script is :
+    - the job :
+    - cleaning :
+  - curl
+  - rmsssh

 ## Method 2

 ### Conda